jhiesey/stream-http/README.md

 except for IE10.
 Old (presto-based) Opera also does not support binary streaming either.

 ### IE note:
 As of version 3.0.0, IE10 and below are no longer supported.
+IE11 support will remain for now.

 ## How do you use it?